quchen/articles/great_things_about_haskell.md

 ### Strong vs. weak typing

 The good thing about strong typing, like encountered in C, C++ or Java, is that it catches a whole class of bugs during compilation: trying to compare apples with oranges, the compiler will raise a type mismatch error.
 If you *do* want to compare apples to oranges, you first have to at least convert one into the other.
 The downside of this is that you have to specify a type signature for every function ("this function takes an integer and returns a boolean"), and if you have to convert many apples to oranges, the code will be full of "toOranges(apple)" calls.
+(Some - even rather statically typed - languages can do such conversions automatically for simple types.
+For more complicated ones, you'll have to write some type conversion constructor though, effectively moving the explicit conversion to a different location.)

 On the other side, there's weak typing, as seen in e.g. Python and JavaScript.
 There you don't have to give type annotations, saving you a lot of writing, making the code clearer in many cases.
 The cost of this is of course the introduction of bugs of the type mentioned above.

 Haskell has the best of both worlds: at its core, it is a strongly typed language: you can't compare apples to oranges.
 However, Haskell doesn't require type annotations: based on the operations you use in a function, Haskell infers the type of all the operations and their combination on its own - it writes the type signatures automatically during compilation!
 You gain the **safety of strong typing at the convenience of weak typing**.
 Speaking of strong typing: Haskell's typing is even stronger than the ones of the languages mentioned above.
 Comparing the integer 0 with the string "0" will result in an error; Haskell *never* converts anything automatically.
 However, the need to do explicit conversions is surprisingly rare, so there is no real code clutter.
 In fact, if you feel like you have too many typecasts in a small block of code, there's probably a better way of writing it.

 Also worth noting is that you can turn that principle around: by giving a function an explicit type signature, you tell the compiler what kind of function you want.
-You then write the implementation of that function to the best of your knowledge, and hit compile.
+You can then write the implementation of that function to the best of your knowledge (i.e. the code makes sense in your eyes), and hit compile.
 Two possible outcomes: either your compiler is fine with what you wrote, or it complains.
 However, it tells you exactly where it complains and why.
-Often times, the compiler will guide you through writing your function, not just the types!
+Often times, the compilation will guide you through writing your function, not just the types!
 "Hey, there's something wrong here, expected that".
 You look at the few options you have, think about them, put one there, and retry until it compiles. **If it compiles, chances are *very* high that the function does what you think it should do**.
 Yanking this up even more, you get typed holes - you basically leave a placeholder in your code.
 The compiler tells you what type the hole has, and suggests functions that are in scope to fill that hole.
 It's almost interactive coding: make hole, read error, fill hole with a sensible solution; that solution can of course contain holes itself.
 You can keep doing this until your function is finished.
 Even better, functions with complex types may have only one sensible realization, so you get your code for free by just describing what the function should map to what.
+A friend of mine called this technique "trial and error programming", and I have to say he's probably right about it - except that in most languages it is casino style gambling, while in Haskell it much more resembles the gambling in evolution.
+(Actually, I know a couple of complicated functions I know very specifically what they should do and what laws they have to obey, but couldn't write them down or remember them for my life - yet using the methods describe above, I could reproduce them in a minute.)

 ### Custom types

 Imagine how you would implement a function to search an array in your preferred language.
 If you find the desired item, you of course return it, but what happens when there is no such item?
 Chances are that you have to resort to a nonsensical value like `-1`.
 But what happens if your array includes negative numbers?
 How can you tell the "not found" `-1` from the "found, result is" `-1`?
-You'll probably need to either return a tuple of the value found and a boolean that indicates whether that value was actually present in the array, or search for the corresponding array index instead, and afterwards returning the element at that index or handle the error if the "found" index is `-1`.
+You'll probably need to either return a tuple of the value found and a boolean that indicates whether that value was actually present in the array, or search for the corresponding array index/value pointer instead, and afterwards return the element at that location or handle the error.

 In Haskell, there is the `Maybe` type for cases like this.
 Variables of type `Maybe` fall into two kinds of values: they're either `Nothing`, or `Just <some value>`.
 This solves the above problem: `Nothing` stands for not found, whereas `Just x` is returned when the value `x` has been found.
+Look a key up in a binary map?
+It'll either be `Just <corresponding value>` or `Nothing`.
 And it doesn't stop there: functions returning `Maybe` compose.
 Connect to database server?
 Might fail (`Nothing`), might be a connection (`Just <handler>`).
 Login?
 Might fail.
 Select database?
 Might fail.
 What would most languages do?
 Exceptions?
 Nested ifs?
 Early returns?
 Haskell just chains these operations to each other.
-If one fails, their combination fails, and whatever comes after the failure is skipped.
+If one fails (i.e. evaluates to `Nothing`), their combination fails, and whatever comes after the failure is skipped.

 Big deal about this `Maybe`, you might say.
 But that was just the canonical example of a Haskell type.
-In fact, although `Maybe` is a standard library type, you can define it yourself very easily, with the same performance and everything.
+In fact, although `Maybe` is a standard type, you can define it yourself very easily, with the same performance and everything.
 Many things you commonly use in Haskell are just defined in the source code of libraries, they are not built-in.
 You could have written it yourself, and in fact, that's what a large part of Haskell is about: figure out your data structure and fill in the gaps.
 Custom data types are a powerful **abstraction** that does not only not get in your way, but can actively help you developing algorithms.

 The other great thing about commonly using custom types is the **added safety**.
 Suppose you have a database that contains a list of names, and the corresponding bank accounts, each entry of which comes with some meta information like an ID, and then the actual data.
 The problem here is that all IDs are integers.
 Imagine what would happen if you add 1 to an ID because you mistake it for an array index, or you use a person's ID to fetch a bank account.
 These kinds of bugs can be extremely devious and hard to find in most languages, because an int is an int.
 Not so in Haskell: create a new type wrapping int (which produces no runtime overhead by the way) for each of people and bank accounts, and the compiler will complain (type mismatch, critical error) if you use a person's ID in a function that works only with bank accounts.
 (You could of course write a struct holding only an int in C as well every time you do something like this, but the point is in Haskell you *will*, in C you probably won't.)